maringos/VirtualColon/README.md

 ------------------------------------------------------------------------------------------------
 This repository contains the source and input files needed to run the Virtual Colon.

-- The Mono-colonalisation.R file simulates mono-colonisation experiments with context-specific colonic cell.
+- The Mono-colonalisation.R file simulates mono-colonisation experiments with context-specific colonic cells and bacterial ones.

-- The SIHUMIx.R file context-specific colonic cells with the SIHUMIx minimal model microbiome.
+- The SIHUMIx.R file simulates context-specific colonic cells with the SIHUMIx minimal model microbiome.

 It requires the following software / R packages:
 1. R